 Commander Croci culminated his active duty service as Senior Duty Officer in the White House Situation Room, National Security Council (2005-2007), Executive Office of the President where he directly supported the President and National Security Advisor during countless homeland and international crises.
 Upon transitioning from active duty in 2007, Tom was appointed to the Homeland Security Council Staff by President Bush where he served until the end of the administration as the Deputy Executive Secretary of the Homeland Security Council.
 He was requested to remain on the Presidential Transition Team by President Obama’s administration.
 Shortly after the 2009 Presidential Inauguration, LCDR Croci was mobilized to active duty from the White House Staff and trained and deployed as an Intelligence Officer with a Navy SEAL team supporting Operation Enduring Freedom- Afghanistan.
 Croci was mobilized again to active duty in 2013, as a Commander with the U.S. Navy Reserves.

-Supervisor Croci and his family are strong supporters of charitable causes including The Christopher D. Smithers Foundation, The Long Island Council on Alcoholism and Drug Dependence and Derek Jeter’s Turn Two Foundation to name a few.
-Tom, his dad and sister established the Jo-Ann C. Croci Foundation in memory of Tom’s mother who died after battling Cancer in 2008.
+Supervisor Croci and his family are strong supporters of charitable causes including Drug Dependence and Derek Jeter’s Turn Two Foundation, to name a few.
+Tom, his dad and sister established the Jo-Ann C. Croci Foundation in memory of Tom’s mother who died after battling cancer in 2008.
 The Jo-Ann Croci Foundation provides educational scholarships to deserving Connetquot High School students.
-Tom grew up in Bohemia and now resides in Sayville.
+Tom grew up in Bohemia, and now resides in Sayville.